leozide/leocad/README.md

 About LeoCAD
 ------------

-LeoCAD is a CAD program for creating virtual LEGO models.
+LeoCAD is a CAD program for creating virtual models that can be constructed in real life using LEGO® bricks.
 It's available or free under the GNU Public License v2 and works on the Windows, Linux and Mac OSX Operating Systems.

 Installation